 The dynamic load capacity of your vehicle is how much weight your vehicle can carry when it is in motion.
 Large trucks and SUVs usually don’t have a problem, but you can run into an issue with smaller vehicles.
 You should never exceed your vehicle’s dynamic load capacity.

-Remember to consider the weight of the tent, accessories, and the occupants when looking at static load limits and check the requirements for the tent you’re considering before purchase.
+Remember to consider the weight of the tent, accessories, and occupants when looking at static load limits, and check the requirements for the tent you’re considering before purchase.

 Once you have your roof rack installed, it only takes about an hour or two with the help of a friend to lift the tent on top of the vehicle and stably secure and level it with the proper tools.
 After installing the tent according to the manufacturer’s specifications, setup should only take 1-15 min.

 Installation and setup times will vary according to the tent make and model.
 Once you have driven 20 miles or so recheck the mounting hardware to make sure it is still tight.

 How Do I Get In and Out of a Roof Top Tent?